codeclimate/codeclimate-rubocop/config/contents/style/map_into_array.md

 return value of `Enumerable#map` is an `Array`.
 They are not autocorrected when a return value could be used because these types differ.

-NOTE: It only detects when the mapping destination is a local variable initialized as an empty array and referred to only by the pushing operation.
+NOTE: It only detects when the mapping destination is either:
+* a local variable initialized as an empty array and referred to only by the pushing operation;
+* or, if it is the single block argument to a `[].tap` block.
 This is because, if not, it's challenging to statically guarantee that the mapping destination variable remains an empty array: